-Business Communication and Report Writing introduces students to the basics of report writing in a CSW environment.
-Students learn to write objectively, without using slang, jargon, or clichés.
+Our Business Communication and Report Writing training course introduces students to the basics of report writing in a CSW environment.
+Students will build strong business communication skills and learn to write objectively, without using slang, jargon, or clichés.
 Reports include in-house reports like intake interview reports daily logs, case notes, progress notes, and incident reports.
 Multi-audience reports and short proposals are also taught and practiced.
 Students learn proper formatting and content for CSW letters, emails, brochures, and newsletters, in addition to presentation skills which they will need in the field.
 This course also contains a review of grammar essentials for professional correspondence.
-This course consists of 15 days (75 hours) of daily, participative learning sessions.
+This report writing course consists of 15 days (75 hours) of daily, participative learning sessions.

 Completion of Case Management, Counselling, and Ethics.

 Students are supplied with textbooks for ongoing reference.
 In addition to quizzes, tests, and assignments, there is a Final Exam upon completion of the course.
 Students must achieve a mark of 75% overall and on the Final Exam to successfully complete the course.

 Report Writing Basics: Report writing basics, writing objectively, chronological writing, report organization, and jargon, slang, and clichés,